 The celebration may prove premature.
 Orbán’s appointees sit on the Constitutional Court for 12-year terms.
 A 500-outlet media conglomerate was exempted from competition law.
 A €10 billion Russian nuclear plant expansion is contractually locked in.
 The V-Dem Institute finds that democratic reversals take an average of nine years.
 Ecuador’s post-Correa restoration collapsed within five years.
 Whether Magyar can dismantle Orbán’s architecture without becoming what he replaced is an open question.

 But the structural lesson is clear.
-The mechanism that broke Orbán’s grip was not sanctions or conditionality or foreign pressure.
+The mechanism that broke Orbán’s grip was not sanctions, or conditionality, or foreign pressure.
 It was a man who sat inside the machine, understood how it worked, and decided to take it apart.
 That is the defector’s gambit.
-It is the one weakness that autocrats, for all their institutional engineering, have never figured out how to prevent.
-And the MAGA movement, which studied every other chapter of the Orbán playbook, never studied this one.
+It is a weakness that autocrats, for all their institutional engineering, have never figured out how to prevent.
+And the European political movements that studied Orbán’s playbook chapter by chapter, from Warsaw to Rome to The Hague, never studied this one.

-Andris Zimelis holds a PhD in Political Science and has held executive positions in program evaluation across the defense, healthcare, and international development sectors.
-His peer-reviewed research on corruption, democratic governance, and nationalist movements in Europe and Asia has appeared in the Australian Journal of Political Science, Cooperation and Conflict, International Area Studies Review, and the Journal of Comparative Politics.
+Andris Zimelis holds a doctoral degree in Political Science and his peer-reviewed research on corruption, democratic governance, and nationalist movements in Europe and Asia has appeared in the Australian Journal of Political Science, Cooperation and Conflict, International Area Studies Review, and the Journal of Comparative Politics.
+This article was prepared by the author in his personal capacity.
+The views and opinions expressed in this article are those of the author and do not necessarily reflect the official policy, opinion, or position of their employer.